English Toffee is a wonderful treat at Christmas or any time of the year. You can’t get much better than butter, sugar, chocolate and pecans.

 I was first introduced to English Toffee by a friend.
 She made it every Christmas.
 She would invite me over when I was in high school to make caramel and she would make toffee.
 And we gave away both to friends and neighbors for Christmas.
-I plan to carry on that tradition this year by giving neighbors caramel and toffee and a few other goodies that I’m sharing with you guys.

 - 3 cups butter